RadinKhayyam/EEG-Signal-Processing-Course---Fall-2023---SUT/README.md

 - **Brain Connectivity Graphs:** Constructing connectivity graphs and extracting graph-theoretical features such as nodal degree, clustering coefficient, global efficiency, etc.

 ---

-This syllabus reflects the graduate-level depth and rigor of the EEG Signal Processing course.
-The repository includes code and projects corresponding to each section of the syllabus.